 oc new-project demo-egress-ns

-Create the egress Rule.
+Create the egress rule.
 This rule will ensure that egress traffic will be applied to all pods within the namespace that we just created via the spec.namespaceSelector field:

 cat <<EOF | oc apply -f -